The 3T's of Office Productivity

 Time, Tools, and Trust

-Tools: The next item of the 3 T's is tools.
+Tools: The first of the 3 T's is tools.
 Do you have the correct tools for the job?
-Will you be sitting at your computer?
-Do you have a writing pad, if you're going to be writing?
-Do you have a telephone?
-Do you have or need a headset?
+Will you need your computer?
+What software or apps do you need?
+Do you have a writing pad and a pen?
+Do you need your telephone?
+Do you need a headset?
 If you will be saving copies of documents, do you have a flash drive, or an external drive to save them on?
 Are you working with photos?
-Do you have your camera, SD cards, cables or other necessary tools?
+Do you have your camera, SD cards, cables, or other necessary tools?
+You get the idea!

-Once you have collected the necessary tools, make sure they're assembled in the place where you will use them.
-It is really useful to make the storage location part of your process: store the items near the location where they're going to be used.
-Point of use, near point of storage, prevents you from spending valuable time running up and down the stairs looking for that special paper or your favorite pen.
-You will see your productivity increase by having your tools in a place convenient to where you are working.
+Once you have collected the necessary tools, store them near where you will use them.
+The concept is simple…point of use near point of storage.
+Stop wasting valuable time running up and down the stairs or room to room, looking for what you need..
+You will see your productivity increase by making this one change of locating your tools in a place convenient to where you are working.

-3. Our last T is trust: None of these strategies will help you unless you establish trust.
-So, if you think something’s not going to work, and you doubted it the minute that you put it into place, it's very likely that you won’t develop trust in it, and you won't ever use it.
-For productivity systems to work you have to establish an effective level of trust.
-If you trust your system, you will have an easier time building the habits around using your system.
-If you do not trust your system, you will constantly find yourself searching for that next tool, the next app, or that next breakthrough to help you to get things done.
+For productivity systems to work you must establish an effective level of trust.
+When you don’t trust your system, you will constantly find yourself searching for that next tool, the next app, or that next breakthrough to help you to get things done.

 Once you have a system you trust you can stop looking for what will work.
 The time and energy you just saved will be there to help you do the great work you were meant to do.

 Don't hesitate to reach out if you need help selecting the right tools you can trust for your business, I would love to help.
 Contact me here.